silverrowan/Codebits/Unorganized Notes/Event delegation.md

 ```
 ## Introduction
 - If you have a large number of event handlers on a page they will *directly* impact performance
+        - Other source suggests this is not the case until 100s of obj.
+Clarify w/ instructors. #UNCLEAR
     - First: ea event handler is a function, which is also an object that takes up memory.
 The more objects in memory, the slower the performance
     - Second: it takes time to assign all the event handlers, which causes a delay in the interactivity of the page
 - To solve this, we can leverage [[Event Bubbling]].